 Industrial heating systems are made up of a circuit combining the technologies needed to provide heat efficiently to an industrial production process that is determined, guaranteeing the end product quality, maximising productivity and minimising energy costs.

-The efficiency of industrial heating systems is determined by their capability of complying with the quality requirements of the given products manufacturing process.
+Their efficiency is determined by their capability of complying with the quality requirements of the given products manufacturing process.
 The systems include all the technologies and elements required to melt or heat certain products.
 The energy efficiency of industrial heating systems is the key aspect because the said system should be able to manufacture products with the quality standards that are expected plus with lower energy consumption.
 Industrial heating systems that are efficient allow starting a production process with energy requirements that are reduced for each heated product unit at a certain temperature.

 Generally, process heating technologies are designed around four types of principal energy: